Phatskool/FB-Instant-Articles-XML-Generator/README.md

  4. Go to your fb page, select tab: "Publishing Tools", Go to Instant Articles > Configuration on your left, Under the tools tab, select Development RSS Feed or Production RSS Feed depending if the xml has no errors and is ready to submit
+ 5. Submit your xml (full-path-to/facebook.xml)
-5. Press save
+ 6. Press save
-6. Check for errors
+ 7. Check for errors
-7. Under "Step 2 : Submit for review", click the Submit Button
+ 8. Under "Step 2 : Submit for review", click the Submit Button

  Questions? custom work?